BA in Political Science, MA in Sociology, PhD in Sociology and Social Anthropology

 In the past two plus decades Xiangqun has conducted about two dozen research projects and acted with many roles in her career including research assistant, data analyst, researcher, independent investigator, and co-principle investigator.

-Based on a thorough and detailed ethnography of a Chinese village with longitudinal comparisons, she developed a general analytical concept --‘recipropriety’ (lishang-wanglai 礼尚往来) -- a Chinese model of reciprocity, relatedness and social networks (see Guanxi or Li shang wanglai? -- Reciprocity, Social Support Networks, & Social Creativity in a Chinese Village (Taipei: Scholarly Publishing Business, Airiti Press, Inc. 2010).
-According to Deng Zhenglai, ‘Chang Xiangqun's book … can be seen as a “virtual icon” in which the so-called ‘China model’ is embedded.
+Based on a thorough and detailed ethnography of a Chinese village with longitudinal comparisons, she developed the general analytical concept of “recipropriety” (lishang-wanglai 礼尚往来) – a Chinese model of reciprocity, relatedness and social networks (see Recipropriety (lishang-wanglai): A Chinese model of social relationships and reciprocity – state and villagers’ interaction 1936–2014, Journal of Sociology, March 2016, vol. 52 no. 1, pp. 103-117; Guanxi or Li shang wanglai?– Reciprocity, Social Support Networks, & Social Creativity in a Chinese Village (Taipei: Scholarly Publishing Business, Airiti Press, Inc., 2010).
+According to Deng Zhenglai, ‘Chang Xiangqun’s book … can be seen as a “virtual icon” in which the so-called ‘China model’ is embedded.
 This book is an excellent outcome based on the author's transdisciplinary training in both China and the West, and long term in-depth empirical studies on contemporary China.
 It is the first Chinese scholar’s book in nearly 100 years to systematically challenge important Western social theories on social exchange and reciprocity.’
-She has been testing the ‘recipropriety model on many projects, e.g. the area of Chinese entrepreneur relationships, inside and outside China with both inter-disciplinary and comparative approaches.
+She has been testing the lishang-wanglai model on many projects, e.g. the area of Chinese entrepreneur relationships, inside and outside China, with both interdisciplinary and comparative approaches.

 Xiangqun published extensively when she worked in China.
 Her publications now amount to two million Chinese characters / English words.
 Xiangqun's publications encompass both Chinese and English languages and comprise books, book chapters, edited volumes, dictionaries and handbooks, journal articles, and shorter publications.
 Below are selected recent and forthcoming publications (excluding conference or seminars papers, lecture notes and editorial work):

-Xiangqun has been involved in editorial work since 1985 when she was a postgraduate student in China.
-She has acted in different editorial roles, such as editor or managing editor for journals (including acting as a peer reviewer), co-editor for conference proceedings, a member of editorial boards or co-editor-in-chief for book series, Chief Editor and Professor of Editorship at the Global Century Press, UK; and web master of many websites, e.g. CCPN website at LSE, CCPN Global, the Journal of China in Comparative Perspective, Global China Thinktank, and Global Century Press, etc. Currently, Xiangqun is working with some colleagues and publishers on the following book series:
+Xiangqun has been involved in editorial work since 1985, when she was a postgraduate student in China.
+She has acted in different editorial roles, including editor or managing editor of journals (including acting as a peer reviewer), co-editor of conference proceedings, member of editorial boards or co-editor-in-chief of book series, as well as being the web master of Global China Academy website.
+In 2014 she became Chief Editor at Global Century Press, UK), which published China's Role in a Shared Human Future: Towards Theory for Global Leadership (2018) by Martin Albrow, winner in 2020 of the ‘International Collaborative Publication Award’ by the China International Publishing Group (CIPG).

 (Left) Guanxi or Li Shang Wanglai?
 (Chinese version in simplified Chinese characters)